Senior Living: Options for Rewarding Retirement

 Westminster Canterbury also offers several levels of care.
 Susan Pettyjohn, director of marketing, says, “People know that when they come here, they will be able to receive a higher level of care.
 There is a lot of peace of mind.
 Couples can live out their lives together and do it with grace and dignity, even when health issues come up.
 If you live in the main building, you do not have to leave to go from one location to another.
 The fact that everything is connected makes it very easy on people who live here.”
 These are important considerations for couples who wish to live out their lives together under the same roof, yet still want the ability to receive individualized levels of care.

-Assisted living facilities offer the comfort of prepared meals, medication management, laundry services and housekeeping services.
+Assisted living facilities like Summerfield of Encinitas memory care living offer the comfort of prepared meals, medication management, laundry services and housekeeping services.
 Some facilities, like Heritage Green Assisted Living Communities in Lynchburg, focus solely on this option in which seniors can maintain some independence, yet receive help with daily living needs and have access to trained medical staff at all times.
 The Summit’s Bradley explains, “Assisted living addresses the activities of daily living.
 These are the things we take for granted such as bathing, dressing, meal preparation and being in a safe environment.”

 Choices in Style, Space

-Choosing the style of residence is another consideration for seniors, as many facilities offer a variety from apartment-style living to private garden villas.
+Choosing the style of residence is another consideration for seniors, as there are a variety of choices from senior apartment complexes to 55+ Active Adult Community Construction services.
 In Central Virginia, seniors can find anything from the 400-square-foot studio apartment to an 1800-square-foot cottage.
 Oftentimes these living spaces are either low-maintenance or maintenance-free.

 Pettyjohn of Westminster Canterbury says that one of the most appealing aspects of that community is the maintenance-free, resort-like living.
 “As we grow older, we have less energy, and our type of living allows people to expend their energy in other ways besides doing yardwork and maintenance,” she explains.
 “The people who live here have a greater sense of security about the future because they know what that future entails.
 They do not have to deal with things that are normally part of daily life such as cleaning and windows.
 Those things are someone else’s responsibility,” she says.